 Clustering is a methodology that belongs to the class of unsupervised machine learning.
 It allows for finding regularities in data when the group or class identifier or marker is absent.
 To do this, the data structure is used as a tool to find the regularities.
 Because of this powerful feature, clustering is often used as part of data analysis workflow prior to classification or other data analysis steps to find natural regularities or groups that may exist in data.

-This provides very insightful information about the data's internal organisation, possible groups, their number and distribution, and other internal regularities that might be used to better understand the data content.
+This provides very insightful information about the data's internal organisation, possible groups, their number and distribution, and other internal regularities that might help us better understand the data content.
 One might consider grouping customers by income estimate to explain the clustering better.
-It is very natural to assume some threshold values of 1KEUR per month, 10KEUR per month etc. However:
+It is natural to assume some threshold values of 1KEUR per month, 10KEUR per month, etc. However:

 In this context, a cluster refers to a collection of data points aggregated together because of certain similarities [1].
 Within this chapter, two different approaches to clustering are discussed:

-Before starting clustering, several important steps have to be performed:
+Before starting clustering, several necessary steps have to be performed: